Deploying Hawk on AWS¶

 The script reads the Cognito user pool from your Pulumi stack outputs, creates the user, and prints the login credentials.
 Skip this step if you're using your own OIDC provider.

-scripts/dev/manage-cognito-groups.sh <stack> create model-access-openai
+scripts/dev/manage-cognito-groups.sh <stack> create model-access-public

-scripts/dev/manage-cognito-groups.sh <stack> add-user model-access-openai you@example.com
+scripts/dev/manage-cognito-groups.sh <stack> add-user model-access-public you@example.com

 See Security: Access Control for details.